juhoen/tornado-swagger-example/README.md

 Implement Swagger with your Tornado project.
 The related article can be found from [Medium](https://medium.com/@juhoenala/using-swagger-with-tornado-a6f051342718).

 ## Getting started

 ### Installing requirements

 To run this application, you must have `pipenv` installed on your machine.
-If you are unfamiliar with Pipenv, I recommend you to read through their [documentation](https://pipenv.pypa.io/en/latest/).
+If you are unfamiliar with Pipenv, I recommend reading through their [documentation](https://pipenv.pypa.io/en/latest/).
 Installation guide can be found from [here](https://pipenv.pypa.io/en/latest/#install-pipenv-today).

 Now, you can install all the requirements by running